xiaochensun90/website/content/research/jmp/index.md

 ---
-title: 'Impacts of Uncertainty in Transmission Interconnection on Grid Resilience (Job Market Paper)'
+title: 'Impacts of Uncertainty in Transmission Interconnection on Energy Transition'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here